 See below for photos that we took of what this looks like…

 In our opinion, the Canadian side is better in terms of what you could do without paying extra for the excursions.

 That’s because in general, Canada has the panoramic views while America gets you up close and personal with the waterfalls (including American and Bridal Veil Falls).
-And both sides gets you up close to the Horseshoe Falls.

-It also felt as if the Canadian side was more of a Frankenstein-like hybrid of Las Vegas and waterfall world wonder given its high rise casinos, intense foot traffic, and high prices.
+It also felt as if the Canadian side possessed more of a Frankenstein-like hybrid of Las Vegas and waterfall world wonder given its high rise casinos, intense foot traffic, and high prices.

 Either way, just come with an open mind and you’ll likely not set yourself up for disappointment.

 In any case, it’s pretty convenient and straight forward to see both sides.

 With all the textual and visual information provided here, we hope you can decide for yourself how to plan your trip (regardless of which side you might think is better).